Analgesics

 HCQ for COVID-19

-Retrospective study of HCQ use in 9 hospitals in the Netherlands, showing no significant difference in mortality with HCQ/CQ or dexamethasone.
+Retrospective study of HCQ use in 9 hospitals in the Netherlands, showing no significant difference in mortality with HCQ/CQ.
 Late stage (admitted to hospital with positive test or CT scan abnormalities).
 4 of 7 hospitals started treatment only after further deterioration.
 Short cutoff (21 days) - other studies have shown treated patient cases resolved faster and more control patients remaining in hospital at this time.

 In the preprint, 58 of 341 control patients died.
 In the journal version, 53 of 353 control patients died.